isomerpages/moe-rgsperl/_resources/PeRL Publications/INSIGHTS MAGAZINE.md

 permalink: /resources/PeRL-Publications/insight-magazine/
 description: ""
 third_nav_title: PeRL Publications
+variant: markdown
 ---
 ## INSIGHTS MAGAZINE

 Insights magazine is a biennial magazine publication which aims to share practitioner research findings and best practices with RGS staff and the wider educational fraternity.

-A copy of our in-house publications can be accessed by clicking on the images.&nbsp;To request for a free hard-copy, click [here](https://goo.gl/forms/nY5iHzd0bqrIxGlH2).
+A copy of our in-house publications can be accessed by clicking on the images.
+To request for a complimentary hardcopy of the latest Insights magazine, please click [here](https://docs.google.com/forms/d/e/1FAIpQLSfDl4vV7llMZwQXm0aOMw9flvkLZJOhtk3rGtmEIKUAgGVOFQ/viewform?usp=sf_link).

 #### [INSIGHTS MAGAZINE - ISSUE 5, 2021](https://drive.google.com/file/d/16D7MInanrqI5HHUe17zikHNAM7FlIwCW/view?usp=share_link)
 ![](/images/2021%20insight.png)